huichalaf/huichalaf/README.md

 - Software Development 🚀
 - Side Hustles 💼
-- AI and Machine Learning 🤖
+- AI, Machine Learning and Robotics 🤖
-- Futuristic Technologies 🌟
-- Cybersecurity 🔒
+- Web development 🌐

 I can talk for hours about software, computers, politics, and the exciting possibilities the future holds.
 Let's connect and chat about our shared interests!

 ## Get in Touch

 📧 Email: pablo.huichalaf@usm.cl || pablo.huichalaf@aidtogrow.com
-🌐 Website of my company: aidtogrow.com
+🌐 Website of my company: https://www.aidtogrow.com
 📱 LinkedIn: https://www.linkedin.com/in/pablo-iv%C3%A1n-huichalaf-cuadra-7a7302295/

 <!--